 Ensure institutions like the Senior Center are amply staffed and resourced, so older adults can age comfortably and healthily.

 Deal with the mold, pests, unmet repairs, and lack of basic appliances BHA tenants have reported.
 All Brookline residents deserve a healthy and safe living space.

 Provide ample resources for public school students and teachers

 Commit to making the Brookline public school system more equitable, regardless of race, color, national origin, or income.

 Forward-looking, community-driven planning

 Deliver housing justice

 Build more affordable housing; not just any housing, but specifically more homes affordable to traditionally excluded people and older adults, family public housing, co-ops, and community land trusts.

-Explore processes like charter change and other structural shifts that could increase voter turnout and civic participation.
+A bottom-up, grassroots approach to charter change and other structural changes that would increase voter turnout and civic participation.